Slideshow776/Blip-Blop/README.md

     The game may be played solo, or with a friend sharing the same device.
 The game will also be integrated with `Google Play Services in Android, which only features some simple achievements.

     * **Describe the genre:**
-    The game is a table tennis–themed arcade sports video game.
+    The game is a table tennis-themed arcade sports video game.

     * **What is the target audience?**
     The game is appropriate for children and older and is thought to be enjoyed by casual gamers who want to share a game with their friends.
 The target platform is Android phones, but it will also be available for free on desktop.